irungentoo/Xiaomi_Yi_4k_Camera/autoexec_command_list/README.md

-# Xiaomi Yi 4k Plus - command list
+# Xiaomi Yi 4k Plus - Autoexec command list

-This is a first version output from a command dump.
-Will be updated as I fix my tool to dump more of them.

-In order to use a command, you need to put in the SD root a file names autoexec.sh with Unix endings, on Windows use Notepad++
+The provided ash file is the one used to generate the command list dump.

+* Move it to SD
+* Rename it autoexec.ash
+* Power off and then on the camera

+*shell_help_dump* : shell available commands
+*t_dump* : all t commands
+*t_dump\t_app\* : all t app subcommands

+Right now, the most interesting commands are in t / t ants / t app / t app test / t app test_v10

+If you are on Windows, please use a file editor supporting Unix endings, such as Notepad++.

+#### How to create a valid autoexec.ash script
+1) Open Notepad++
+2) Create new document
+3) Edit -> EOL Conversion -> Unix selected
+4) use commands
+5) leave a blank line at the end
+6) copy to SD
+7) power off then oon the camera